Asset Accounts

 Structure of condition accounts.
 The SEEA EA describes a three-stage measurement approach[75]:

-- Condition indicator accounts -- transform variables into comparable indicators, typically scaled against a reference condition
+- Condition indicator accounts -- transform variables into comparable indicators, typically scaled against a reference condition (e.g., coral cover as a percentage of reference condition)

 Selection of condition variables.
 Condition variables should be selected based on their relevance to the ecosystem type, data availability, and connection to ecosystem integrity[76].
 For marine ecosystems, the SEEA EA identifies key drivers of condition including bathymetric profile, climate factors (temperature, acidification), substrate type, ocean circulation, salinity, and human pressures[77].
 The SEEA EA groups condition characteristics into six classes[78]:

-- Physical state (including water temperature, ocean acidification)
+- Physical state (including water temperature, salinity)

 - Compositional state (including species diversity, community composition)